colorzhang/hybris/README.md

-highly scalable and available hybris e-commerce architecture
+highly scalable and available hybris commerce architecture
 ====

 A series of articles about highly scalable and available hybris systems: